 UPSC Age Criteria for IPS

-The IPS Eligibility Criteria for 2021 has been released in the official notification on 4th March 2021.
+The IPS Eligibility Criteria for 2022 will bw released in the official notification on 2nd February 2022.

 The candidate must have attained the age of 21 years as on 1st August of the year in which the exam would be held.
 This means, for the UPSC 2023 exam, the candidate must be 21 years as on 1st August 2023.